|Events||Races||Host||GLEBE Rowing Club||UTS HABERFIELD Rowing Club||DRUMMOYNE Rowing Club||BALMAIN Rowing Club||LEICHHARDT Rowing Club|

 - Lanes – Lane allocations will be at the discretion of the starter.
 In the Handicap Scull “go” will start nearest the starter and scullers will line up in order of their handicap.
 Host clubs will provide a marshalling boat to assist at the start.
 Lane one is on the left hand (port) side when facing from the start to the finish.

 - Coxswains – May be of either gender and must comply with the minimum weight rules (see RNSW Laws of Boat Racing).

 - Composite – No club or school will be permitted to row composite crews.
 Should circumstances necessitate it, women may compete in men’s crews (to a maximum of 50%) with the exception of the MN4x; provided that the status rules are complied with.
-Any request for women to compete in Men’s crews must be made to the Referee at least one hour prior to the event.
-Failure to seek permission will result in the crew not being judged, or not being permitted to race, at the discretion of the Umpire.
+Any request for women to compete in Men’s crews must be made to the Convener at least one hour prior to the event.
+Failure to seek permission will result in the crew not being judged, or not being permitted to race, at the discretion of the Referee and/or Umpire controlling the race.
 All women’s crews are not permitted to contest men’s events.

 - Rowers Changing Clubs – Competitors must race only for the club of their current RNSW registration.
 This is essential for accident insurance cover.

 - Novice or D Grade Sculls– Competitors in the NOVICE SCULL MUST NEVER HAVE FACED THE STARTER IN ROWING, SCULLING, SURF BOAT &/OR SCHOOL ROWING EVENTS (excluding coxswains) prior to the commencement of the Series and must be registered with the Convener (see 4.).
 Severe penalties apply for breaches to the status rules.